 September

 With summer disappearing in the rearview mirror, September sees a dip in the heat & humidity.
-Typhoon season in Japan brings a smattering of rain in early September.
-September is a wetter month overall than August.
+The peak of typhoon season in Japan brings a smattering of rain in early September.
+In my experience, September is a wetter month overall than August.

-By the end of the month though, temperatures become more comfortable and the rain tapers off.
-The tourist numbers in September are also lower than August.
-It’ll let you snag some pretty awesome accommodations deals in Kyoto.
+By the end of the month, though, temperatures become more comfortable, and the rain tapers off.
+The tourist numbers in September are also lower than in August.
+When I’ve planned Japan trips in September, I’ve been able to snag some pretty awesome accommodations deals in Kyoto.

 - Average Rainfall: 220 mm